yenpinchiu/GrayLog-Client/README.md

 message_num_limit = 100

-# if stream and fields not set, in default it will search on all stream and return all field of each messages
+# if stream and fields not set, in default it will search on all streams and return all fields of each messages
 search_results = GC.search(
     query='*',
     start_date=start_time,
     end_date=end_time,
     message_num_limit)

-# multiple stream search not supported currently
+# multiple streams search not supported currently
 search_results = GC.search(
     query='*',
     start_date=start_time,